Have a question about the show? Use our useful FAQs to find out all the information you need.

 Are dogs allowed at the show?

 Dogs are welcome at the Royal Norfolk Show provided they are kept on a lead at all times and litter disposed of in the special bins provided.
 Except for guide dogs, they are not allowed in any eating areas and areas dedicated to food and drink such as the Adnams Food and Drink Experience and the Flavours Food Hub.
+Dogs are welcome in animal areas but cannot enter livestock marquees or buildings.
 Please do not leave dogs in cars.

 Do you offer car share to the showground?